-Returning to Work: How to Energise Your Team and Beat the Furlough Fog
+Returning to Work: How to Energise Your Team and Make the Most of the Office Return

 Written by: Frances Hardcastle

 For many people, this summer symbolises a return to office life after months of remote working.

 After over a year of rising to new challenges - setting up impromptu home offices, reacting to ever-changing guidance, and enduring the nightmare that is Zoom School - getting back to the office is seen as either a breath of fresh air or a fresh upheaval.

 Let's face it - guiding your team through this new transition isn't an easy task.
 Working patterns are different, teams fragmented and returns staggered.
 For every person who can't wait to get back to their version of normality, there are others experiencing anxiety and back to the office blues - not forgetting those who've only ever worked remotely and haven't yet met their colleagues face-to-face.

 How can you, as a manager, bring your team back together and make the most of your return to the workplace?

 Whether you're planning to bring your team back to the office full-time or working out a flexible working plan, we have some top tops to make the transition back to IRL working run as smoothly as possible.